MileHacker Logo

 Green Spaces

 Many Gilded Age mansions feature elaborate, meticulously maintained gardens accessible with mansion admission.
 These gardens often combine formal European designs with native plantings.
-Brenton Point State Park, on Ocean Drive, offers panoramic ocean views, open fields for kite flying, and picnic areas.
+Brenton Point State Park, on Ocean Drive, offers panoramic ocean views, open fields for kite flying, and places to have a picnic.

 Coastal Vistas